-Basketball Prospectus is taking a look at the NBA division by division and suggesting ways each team should tackle the upcoming trade deadline, starting Tuesday with a look at the Pacific Division.
-Wednesday dealt with the Southwest, Thursday was the Northwest, and today is the Southeast.
+Hockey Prospectus is taking a look at the NHL division by division and suggesting ways each team should tackle the forthcoming trade deadline.
+On Monday, we looked at the Atlantic Division.
+Yesterday, we addressed the Northeast Division.
+Today, it's the Southeast.

 Feb.
 27 marks the NHL's trade deadline, and every team in the league -- both the playoff-bound and those likely for the draft lottery -- has needs to address.
 To prepare for the final flurry of transactions, we're going team by team to see which players could help fill some holes on contenders or provide some foundational stability for teams building for next season and beyond.

 One statistic you'll come across in the analysis below is GVT, the main player valuation metric used by Hockey Prospectus.
 For a detailed explanation of GVT, click here.

 The problem: Injuries to Mike Green and Tom Poti, combined with a tough year for players like John Carlson and Jeff Schultz, have left the Capitals a little exposed on the back end.
 Despite those issues, Washington could win the Southeast Division and find itself in a favorable first-round series.
 Barring a lot of struggling players turning things around immediately, some help on the blue line could go a long way toward helping the team first make the playoffs, then make a splash in them.